Pacific Islanders in Publishing

 (she/her)

 Kathy is a Marshall Islander poet, performance artist, and educator.
 She received international acclaim through her poetry performance at the opening of the United Nations Climate Summit in New York in 2014.
-Her writing and performances have been featured by CNN, Democracy Now, the Huffington Post, NBC News, National Geographic, and more.
 She is Climate Envoy for the Republic of the Marshall Islands and the director of Jo-Jikum, an environmental nonprofit.

 Emelihter Kihleng